-- 76. (1) A licensed insurance agent, insurance sub-agent and insurance broker shall ensure that at all times its minimum paid up capital is maintained in an amount not less than the greater of- - (a) the minimum applicable to it as specified in regulations; or - (b) such amount as the Commission may direct under subsection (2).
+- 76. (1) A licensed insurance intermediary shall ensure that at all times its minimum paid up capital is maintained in an amount not less than the greater of- - (a) the minimum applicable to it as specified in regulations; or - (b) such amount as the Commission may direct under subsection (2).